-- 57. A Strategic Plan for the Restoration of Atlantic Salmon to the Connecticut River Basin (1982) identifies the Passumpsic River as potential non-natal smolt production habitat for stocking consideration at such time in the future that the program's hatchery fry production capacity expands to meet the needs of non-natal streams.
-The plan estimates that there are 6,000 units (one unit = 100 square yards) of salmon nursery habitat exist in the Passumpsic basin.
+- 51. A Strategic Plan for the Restoration of Atlantic Salmon to the Connecticut River Basin (1982) identifies the Passumpsic River as potential non-natal smolt production habitat for stocking consideration at such time in the future that the program's hatchery fry production capacity expands to meet the needs of non-natal streams.
+The plan estimates that there are 6,000 units (one unit = 100 sq. yards) of salmon nursery habitat in the Passumpsic basin.
 Subsequent to the 1982 restoration plan, the Department of Fish and Wildlife has revised the estimate of available habitat in the Passumpsic basin.
-The estimated total habitat is about 20,000 units, with about 96% of the habitat above Gage. - 58.
+The estimated total habitat is about 20,000 units, with 97% of the habitat above Passumpsic Dam. - 52.
 The Department of Fish and Wildlife stocked 15,000 age 0+ Atlantic salmon parr in the Moose River between St. Johnsbury to Concord in fall of 1991.
 The Moose River is an upstream tributary of the Passumpsic River and was selected for salmon stocking because it has excellent physical habitat conditions and because its warmer than average temperature regime is likely to be very favorable for salmon development.
 Subsequently, parr have been stocked in both 1992 and 1993, and fry have been stocked in spring 1993 in the Moose River and in the East Branch, which is upstream of Pierce Mills.
 More extensive basin-wide stocking of fry is planned for spring of 1994.
+Passage is an existing need at the Passumpsic Project and the Gage Project and will be needed for outmigration in 1995 at Arnold Falls and Pierce Mills as well.

-Passage is an existing need at the Gage Project. - 59.
-The applicant has agreed to provide downstream passage when and if the Passumpsic River becomes an integral part of the salmon restoration effort supported by a detailed plan documenting location of habitat units, an annual release schedule supported by hatchery capability, and a monitoring plan (license application, Page E-48).
+- 53. The applicant has agreed to provide downstream passage when and if the Passumpsic River becomes an integral part of the salmon restoration effort supported by a detailed plan documenting location of habitat units, an annual release schedule supported by hatchery capability, and a monitoring plan (license application, Page E-48).
 The restoration plan was last revised in September 1982 and is once again under revision.

-- 60. Upstream fish passage for returning adult salmon is now provided up to the dam at Dodge Falls on the Connecticut River at East Ryegate (Dodge Falls Hydroelectric Project, FERC No. 8011).
+For the life of the project, any passage facilities at Passumpsic Dam should be provided and operated consistent with the most current restoration plan. - 54.
+Upstream fish passage for returning adult salmon is now provided up to the dam at Dodge Falls on the Connecticut River at East Ryegate (Dodge Falls Hydroelectric Project, FERC No. 8011).
 When a threshold number of returning adult salmon is reached at the now-operational fishway at Wilder Dam, construction of a passage facility (either a fish trap-and-truck facility or a fish ladder) at Dodge Falls will be triggered.
-Salmon will then have access to the Passumpsic River. - 61.
+Salmon will then have access to the Passumpsic River. - 55.
 Upstream passage facilities are currently not needed as part of the restoration plan, as the Passumpsic River is not currently targeted for natural reproduction of salmon.
 However, the status of all passage needs may be reviewed as part of the revision of the Strategic Plan or annual program (USF&WS) reviews.
 Expansion of and/or changes in the plans for the river may necessitate upstream passage facilities in the future.
-(USF&WS December 23, 1993 comment letter to FERC) - 62.
-Resident populations of trout occur both above and below Gage Dam and would benefit from fish passage facilities that would help accommodate their movements within the river system.
-The confluences of two large tributaries, the Sleepers River and the Moose River, are located between Arnold Falls and Gage Dam.
+(USF&WS December 23, 1993 comment letter to FERC) - 56.
+Resident populations of trout occur both above and below Passumpsic Dam and would benefit from fish passage facilities that would help accommodate their movements within the river system.